Last update: 02/02/2024

 Nicaragua’s entry requirements are very straightforward and apply to travelers from all countries.

-All travelers must present a certificate for a negative PCR COVID test result obtained within 72 hours of arrival in Nicaragua.
+All travelers must present a certificate for a negative PCR COVID test result that was obtained within 72 hours of arrival in Nicaragua.

 Is PCR testing mandatory to travel to Nicaragua?

 Yes, a PCR COVID test is mandatory for all travelers to Nicaragua.
-Travelers must present a certificate upon arrival for a negative PCR COVID test result obtained within 72 hours of arrival in Nicaragua.
+Travelers must present a certificate upon arrival for a negative PCR COVID test result that was obtained within 72 hours of arrival in Nicaragua.
 If you do not have this certificate, you may not be allowed to board your flight.

 Is there any mandatory quarantine upon arrival in Nicaragua?